polyaxon/polyaxon/templates/experimentation/experiments.md

 polyaxon experiment resources 3
 ```

-This command will show the resources of the experiment in real time of all the jobs running.
+This command will show the resources in real time of all the jobs running for the experiment.
 In the [jobs](jobs)'s page, we will see how we can view the resources of a particular job.

-!!! info
+!!! info "More details"
     For more details about this command please run `polyaxon experiment --help`,
     or check the [command reference]()

 If you did not see the [jobs](jobs)'s section, please go there,
-to see how you can get specific information about a particular job.
+you will learn how you can get specific information about a particular job.